amd/aocl-data-analytics/README-dev.md

    set LIB=%LIB%;C:\Program Files (x86)\Windows Kits\10\Lib\10.0.22621.0\ucrt\x64;C:\Program Files (x86)\Windows Kits\10\Lib\10.0.22621.0\um\x64
    ```

-11. Note that by default, the Windows build uses the MSVC compiler and the cmake supplied with Visual Studio generates Visual Studio makefiles.
-If you wish to use Clang with ifort, use the following commands:
+11. Note that by default, without `-T ClangCL`, the Windows build will use the MSVC compiler.
+On SMP builds this can cause issues with Microsoft's default old OpenMP library.
+It is recommended to therefore use the ClangCL layer together with ifort to access the LLVM OpenMP library.
+If you wish to avoid using Visual Studio Makefiles, you can try:
-    ```
-    cmake -T ClangCL -DCMAKE_Fortran_COMPILER=ifort
-    ```
-to use Visual Studio's build system, or
     ```
     cmake -G Ninja -DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl -DCMAKE_Fortran_COMPILER=ifort ..
     (optionally with e.g. -DCMAKE_BUILD_TYPE=Debug) then build using ninja.
 You can also specify an install directory, using -DCMAKE_INSTALL_PREFIX, and build with ninja install.
 Depending on your system, you may also need to contact IT to enable registry editing on your machine.